-Before we go into the findings, let’s make clear what exactly the BRCA gene is.
+A new study has revealed that BRCA1 mutations may be linked to more cancers than we originally believed.
+Before we explore the results of these studies, let’s take a minute to fully understand the BRCA genes.
 First of all, BRCA genes: BRCA1 & BRCA2 are not the culprits here.
 The “mutation” of these genes is the villain.
 In fact, BRCA1 & BRCA2 are simply human genes found in breast tissue.
 They help repair damaged DNA and will destroy the body’s own cells if the DNA of that cell cannot be repaired.
 They repair chromosomal damage.

 Now, if BRCA1 & BRCA2 themselves are damaged by a mutation, then there is an increased risk of developing breast cancers.
 So remember BRCA1 & BRCA2 are “normal.”